DevasenaInupakutika/Python-Spring2016-CodeFirst/Southampton_SessionMaterial/Session4.md

 Our libraries are now installed and it is time to start writing our data scraping code.

+### A few scraping rules

+We have the packages we need.
+We can start scraping.
+Few rules are as below:

+1. You should check a site's terms and conditions before you scrape them.
+It's their data and they likely have some rules to govern it.

+2. Be nice - A computer will send web requests much quicker than a user can.
+Make sure you space out your requests a bit so that you don't hammer the site's server.

+3. Scrapers break - Sites change their layout all the time.
+If that happens, be prepared to rewrite your code.

+4. Web pages are inconsistent - There's sometimes some manual clean up that has to happen even after you've gotten your data.

 ### Scraping in Python

 Before we begin scraping we need an objective.
 In this session, we will try to scrape the current [Data.gov](http://www.data.gov/) US Government website that aims to improve public access.
 It contains